sale992/oireachtas-bills/README.md

 # Oireachtas Bills

-A React application for browsing and managing Irish Oireachtas bills.
+A React application for browsing Irish Oireachtas bills.
 Built with TypeScript, Material-UI, and React Query.

 ## Features